Skip to content

 Home | Portfolio | Fort McMurray Oil Sands Slurry Wall

-• Continuous flight augers to loosen soil efficiently
+• Utilized continuous flight augers to loosen soil efficiently.

-• Long-reach excavators for excavation up to 25 meters deep
+• Employed long-reach excavators for excavation up to 25 meters deep.

-• Heavy-duty cranes with clamshell buckets for excavation beyond 25 meters
+• Used heavy-duty cranes with clamshell buckets for deeper sections beyond 25 meters.

 240005